ThePywon/coerce/documentation/SchemaTypes/NumberType.md

 ## `.call`

-The function called to convert a value into a [`BigInt`](https://javascript.info/types#bigint-type) and/or validate a value
+The function called to convert and/or validate a value to [`Number`](https://javascript.info/number)

 <br/>